 Will Russia’s invasion boost NATO’s budget?

 What is the purpose and fundamental security task of NATO?
-The leaders of the Alliance are currently updating its Strategic Concept.
-Due to be ready by June 2022, it will be the first revision of this key NATO document since 2010.
+The leaders of the Alliance have updated its Strategic Concept in June 2022; the first revision of this key NATO document since 2010.
 In this Clingendael Spectator series, 11 international experts answer 5 key questions on NATO’s future.
 Question 2: Will Russia’s invasion of Ukraine encourage NATO members to boost their defence spending to 2% of their GDP?
 How will enhanced defence capabilities impact the Alliance?

 At the time of writing, Russian Armed Forces have already started their invasion of Ukraine.
 Now that this critical threshold is passed, the key question is how many warfighting capable elite units and combat-ready major weaponry (such as fighter aircraft, main battle tanks, and artillery pieces) each NATO nation can actually provide.
 This is more critical than complex defence economics and endless political discussions.